casualuser/compound-angular/README.md

 (Client-side tier (Bower, Angular, PhantomJS))

-_While these two projects will coexist in the same root project directory the Angular app will be in 'aapp' and compound in 'app' to keep their code and assets seperated since their similarly structured.
+_While these two projects will coexist in the same root project directory the Angular app will be in 'aapp/' and Compound in 'app/' to keep their code and assets seperated since their similarly structured.
 As testing goes on with Coangular we may end up merging it into a single application directory but for now we're making them seperate to be safe._